-The East Campus is bounded by West 16th Avenue on the south, Wesbrook Mall on the west, Acadia Road on the east, and on the north its border zigzags from Toronto Road to Agronomy Road to Fairview Avenue.
-A large part of the East Campus is made up of student, faculty and staff housing, along with child care buildings and the local police and fire department.
+A large part of the east side of campus is made up of student, faculty and staff housing, along with child care buildings and the local police and fire department.
 UBC's first market housing development, known as Hampton Place, is also located here.
 Although many buildings on campus are quite new, the University's history actually dates back to 1877.
 (For more on the history of UBC, you may want to visit the UBC Library's University History and Historical Facts site.)